sadiestacks/sadiestacks/README.md

 - 👋 Hi, I’m @sadiestacks
-- 👀 I’m interested in project management/cannabis tech
+- 👀 I’m interested in data science
-- 🌱 I’m currently learning node.js
+- 🌱 I’m currently learning machine learning
-- 💞️ I’m looking to collaborate cannabis business
+- 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me E: sonderwithsadie@gmail.com
+- 📫 How to reach me E: sadieframe@temple.edu

 <!---
 sadiestacks/sadiestacks is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.